Best Practices - New Hire Onboarding Guide

 - Use this time to get logged in to all critical logins

-- Review the schedule with the employee, and let them answer any questions
+- Please review the schedule with the employee, and let them answer any questions.

 - Announce the new hire to the team/company!